NarendraSingh2003/GoodTwo/README.md

 ## Usage

-1. **Open `index.html`** in a web browser to view the project.
-2. **GSAP Animations** are triggered on page load and during user interactions (such as scrolling or clicking).
+   **GSAP Animations** are triggered on page load and during user interactions (such as scrolling or clicking).
 You can explore the animations by interacting with the webpage.

 ## Project Structure